griefly/griefly/README.md

 _It is not tested guide, so if you have any issues during the process please report them_

 1. All tools and libs from the depencies list should be available on your machine
 2. Open CMakeLists.txt in Qt Creator
+   Open Project -> Select CMakeLists.txt -> Select build folder -> Run CMake for the first time
 3. Environment variables
-   Projects _(left column in Qt Creator)_ -> Build Environment
+   In opened project: Projects _(left column in Qt Creator)_ -> Build Environment
    It is needed to set environment variables for libs and tools.
    Mine setted as:
   `Set GIT_PATH to C:\Program Files (x86)\Git\bin\git.exe`